-Table 2: Remote-LFA Backup Paths via PQ-Node R3
+Table 2: Remote-LFA backup paths via PQ-node R3

-Again, a closer look at Table 2 shows that, unlike Table 1 where the single PQ-node R2 provided node protection for destinations R3 and D2, if we choose R3 as the R-LFA next hop, it no longer provides node protection for R3 and D2.
-If S chooses R3 as the R-LFA next hop and if there is a node-failure on primary next hop E, then one of the parallel ECMP paths between N and R3 also becomes unavailable on the alternate path from S to R-LFA next hop R3.
-So, for a remote-LFA $\,$ next hop to provide node protection for a given destination, the shortest paths from S to the chosen PQ-node MUST NOT traverse the primary next-hop node.
+Again a closer look at Table 2 shows that, unlike Table 1, where the single PQ-node R2 provided node-protection for destinations R3 and D2, if we choose R3 as the R-LFA nexthop, it does not provide nodeprotection for R3 and D2 anymore.
+If S chooses R3 as the R-LFA nexthop, in the event of the node-failure on primary nexthop E, on the alternate path from S to R-LFA nexthop R3, one of parallel ECMP path between N and R3 also becomes unavailable.
+So for a Remote-LFA nexthop to provide node-protection for a given destination, it is also mandatory that, the shortest paths from S to the chosen PQ-node MUST NOT traverse the primary nexthop node.